curious-containers/cc-server/docs/user.rst

 The **local_input_files** and **local_result_files** fields each contain a list with dictionaries describing the file locations.
 It is not necessary that the given directories already exist, because they will be created by the CC-Container-Worker.
 The worker software will throw an error, if a specified result file is not created by the application.
 Result files can be marked as **optional**, in order to avoid this behaviour.
+Since the *data.txt* result file will be created with a chance of 50%, the **optional** flag is required in this case.

 .. code-block:: toml